-Zoho Vault (opens in new tab) is a business-focused password manager (opens in new tab) that fits into the wider ecosystem of Zoho products – a system that includes complete CRM platforms, collaborative apps and high-end finance, HR and IT management tools.
+Zoho Vault is a business-focused password manager that fits into the wider ecosystem of Zoho products – a system that includes complete CRM platforms, collaboration apps, and high-end finance, HR, and IT management tools.

 Zoho Vault: Plans and pricing

-Zoho Vault has four pricing plans, including a free tier.
-A 15-day free trial is available for all plan levels, with no credit card required.
+Zoho Vault has four pricing plans, including a free tier and free 15-day trial of all the paid plans where you do not need to enter your card details.
 Zoho Vault Free is the only plan for personal use, with unlimited password storage and two-factor authentication (2FA).
 It can also generate strong passwords, supports mobile platforms, has browser extensions for major browsers, and integrates with the other Zoho apps.

 The Standard plan costs an affordable $0.90 / £0.85 / AUD$1.50 user/month and includes all the features from the free plan.
-It adds secure password sharing between team members, centralized admin controls, cloud backup and priority technical support.
+It adds secure password sharing between team members, centralized admin controls, cloud backup, and priority technical support.
+Even though this is on the lower end of the business plans, you can still do more advanced things like apply IP address restrictions.

 Zoho Vault: Setup

-Most of your employees will interact with Zoho Vault through the browser extension for Chrome or Firefox.
-This functions like a bare-bones version of the full Zoho Vault dashboard, and will automatically suggest passwords from Zoho Vault when it detects relevant sites.
+Most of your employees will interact with Zoho Vault through the browser extension, and the majority of Zoho’s other products are best thought of as being accessible through the browser.
+The extension functions like a bare-bones version of the full Zoho Vault dashboard, and will automatically suggest passwords from Zoho Vault when it detects relevant sites.
 When they add a new password, Zoho Vault will ask whether to save it to the Vault.
-It also has a built-in password generator (opens in new tab) to make creating unique passwords a breeze.
+It also has a built-in password generator to make creating unique passwords a breeze.

 Zoho Vault: Interface and performance